QAStudio-Dev/playwright-reporter/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

+All contributions must comply with the AGPL-3.0 license terms.
+This means:

+- Your code will be freely available for others to use and modify
+- Any modifications to this software used on a network server must have their source code made available
+- Derivative works must also be licensed under AGPL-3.0

+See the [LICENSE](LICENSE) file for the full license text.

 ## Code of Conduct